1. These are legally binding rules for Gwent and related products.

 4. Hacking/griefing.
-Do not hack, harm, grief, harass, threaten or misuse Gwent, other Gwent users or CD PROJEKT RED products, games, services, community members or staff.
+Do not hack, harm, grief, harass, threaten or misuse Gwent, other Gwent users, CD PROJEKT RED or GOG’s products, games, services, community members or staff.

 5. Cheating.
-Do not create, use, make available and/or distribute cheats, exploits, automation software, robots, bots, mods, hacks, spiders, spyware, cheats, scripts, trainers, extraction tools or other software that interact with or affect Gwent in any way (including, without limitation, any unauthorized third party programs that intercept, emulate, or redirect any communication between CD PROJEKT RED or its partners and Gwent and/or any unauthorized third party programs that collect information about Gwent by reading areas of memory used by Gwent to store information).
-We remind you of the serious consequences of cheating (see section 9 above).
+Do not create, use, make available and/or distribute cheats, exploits, automation software, robots, bots, mods, hacks, spiders, spyware, cheats, scripts, trainers, extraction tools or other software that interact with or affect Gwent in any way (including, without limitation, any unauthorized third party programs that intercept, emulate, or redirect any communication between GOG or its partners and Gwent and/or any unauthorized third party programs that collect information about Gwent by reading areas of memory used by Gwent to store information).
+Do not cause or take deliberate and repetitive advantage of bugs.
+We remind you of the serious consequences of cheating (see section 8 above).

 7. Power-levelling.
-Do not perform in-game services for others like power-levelling, boosting or ladder-climbing, whether or not in exchange for payment (real money or otherwise) from others.
+Do not request/perform in-game services for others like power-levelling, boosting or ladder-climbing, whether or not in exchange for payment (real money or otherwise) from others.

 8. No advertising.
 Do not communicate or facilitate any commercial advertisement, promotion, spam or unsolicited messages through Gwent.

-9. CD PROJEKT RED services.
-Do not deliberately or maliciously interrupt or interfere with CD PROJEKT services like customer or technical support or impersonate CD PROJEKT RED staff.
+9. CD PROJEKT RED or GOG services.
+Do not deliberately or maliciously interrupt or interfere with CD PROJEKT RED or GOG services like customer or technical support or impersonate the staff.

 10. Interfering with servers.
-Do not interfere with or disrupt CD PROJEKT RED or third party network software or servers, including via tunneling, code injection or insertion, denial of service, modifying or changing the software, using any other similar software together with CD PROJEKT RED software, through protocol emulation, or through creation or use of private servers or any analogous services regarding Gwent.
+Do not interfere with or disrupt CD PROJEKT RED, GOG or third party network software or servers, including via tunneling, code injection or insertion, denial of service, modifying or changing the software, using any other similar software together with CD PROJEKT RED or GOG software, through protocol emulation, or through creation or use of private servers or any analogous services regarding Gwent.